 One possible solution: use a git commit history to render an interactive diff viewer next to the article text.
 The diffs could advance automatically when I scroll to the next section, and I want to jump to the full source code view at any time, so that I can explore the changes and the full context at my leisure.

-Side note 2: This exposes another belief I have: Despite it's unquestionable success, version control is still not used to its full potential, especially outside of software engineering.
+Side note: This ties into another observation: Despite it's unquestionable success, version control is still not used to its full potential, especially outside of software engineering.

 Possible problems with my approach: